civicrm/civicrm-docker/README.md

 ```
 4. start the compose project with `docker compose up -d`
 5. wait for the database to initialise (you can check progress with `docker compose logs -f`).
-6. install CiviCRM with `docker compose exec -e CIVICRM_ADMIN_USER=admin -e CIVICRM_ADMIN_PASS=password app civicrm-docker-install` (note that we are passing in the admin username and password as environment variables here - you can change them if you want to).
+6. install CiviCRM with `docker compose exec -u www-data -e CIVICRM_ADMIN_USER=admin -e CIVICRM_ADMIN_PASS=password app civicrm-docker-install` (note that we are passing in the admin username and password as environment variables here - you can change them if you want to).
 7. visit http://localhost:8760 and log in using the credential supplied above.
 8. when you are finished, bring the project down with `docker compose down`.